 The College has two subsidiary companies, CWA Developments Limited and CWA Enterprises Limited.
 The principal activities of CWA Developments Limited are to build and refurbish College property, whilst CWA Enterprises Limited carries out commercial training and related activities.
 Any distributable surpluses generated by the subsidiaries are transferred to the College under deeds of covenant.
-In the current year, CWA Developments Limited made a loss of £4,026 and CWA Enterprises Limited a loss of £31,229 after distributing gift aid to its patent of £286,229.
+In the current year, CWA Developments Limited made a loss of £5,260 and CWA Enterprises Limited a loss of £21,152 after a Gift Aid distribution to the College.